Jidendiran-coder/Analyze-Sentiment-of-User-Reviews-Using-AWS-Lambda-Boto3-and-Amazon-Comprehend/README.md

-# 📊 Sentiment Analysis API using AWS Lambda & Amazon Comprehend
+# 📊 Sentiment Analysis of User Reviews using AWS Lambda & Amazon Comprehend

 This project provides a serverless REST API to analyze the **sentiment of user reviews** using **Amazon Comprehend**, deployed on **AWS Lambda** and exposed via **API Gateway**.